jeipollack/SlackGlossaryBot/README.md

 This README provides comprehensive instructions for installing, using, and deploying SlackGlossary using Docker.
 Users can follow these instructions to get started with the application.

-# SlackGlossary
+# SlackGlossaryBot

-SlackGlossary is a Python application that retrieves definitions for acronyms from a glossary stored in JSON or CSV format.
+SlackGlossaryBot is a Python application that retrieves definitions for acronyms from a glossary stored in JSON or CSV format.
 It provides a simple command-line interface to look up acronym definitions.

 ## Installation